zuch/spring-boot-rest-auth/README.md

 mvn clean test
 ```

-## Swagger UI
+## Open API

-The Swagger UI for the endpoints below can be found with this [URL](http://localhost:8080/swagger-ui/) once the application is running
+The Open API UI for the endpoints below can be found with this [URL](http://localhost:8080/swagger-ui/index.html) once
+the
+application is running

 ## Endpoints: